 At Almost Eden we specialize in beautiful, unusual and hard to find plants including a large variety of native plants.
 Our stock encompasses over 1000 varieties/species, spanning 100 different plant families for your home and garden.
 Our plants are live, growing and well-rooted plants often flowering or large enough to begin flowering when they are shipped with the soil and container intact.
 We have an excellent selection of plants for pollinators including plants for hummingbird gardens, butterfly gardens, plants that attract a variety of native bees as well as honey bees and even plants for hummingbird moths.
 We offer unusual and hard to find tropicals like the old fashioned types of free flowering Chinese Hibiscus, the intensely fragrant Night Blooming Jasmine, the true Jasmines and Night Blooming Cereus, as well as a variety of fragrant Angel's Trumpets and Epiphyllums (Orchid Cacti).
 Each year we add more and more perennials from the tried and true heirlooms, to the easy to grow natives to some of the hottest new varieties out there!
 We grow a variety of shrubs including a large selection of Camellias as well as deciduous Azaleas, Hydrangeas, Butterfly Bushes and many more unusual and hard to find varieties.
 Vines include a selection of beautiful and intriguing Passion Flowers, Pipevines, Firecracker Vines, Coral Vines in 3 colors, Coral Honeysuckles, Climbing Roses and many more.
 Trees include many native species but our Crybaby Trees may be the most popular item on that list!
 John has a huge collection of figs and each year he works diligently to offer ever more varieties so check back often to see what's available.
 You can also sign up for our periodic (3-5 times per year normally) newsletter here.
 We will not send you SPAM nor share, sell, or otherwise distribute your personal information.

-Please note: We have upgraded our website's security for our customer accounts to now include a password in order be able to access your account information.
+We have upgraded our website's security for our customer accounts to now include a password in order be able to access your account information.
 Your user ID is now your email address and it is important to note that it is case sensitive.
-Returning customers will need to use the reset password link on the login form and our system will send you a time-sensitive email with a link where you can set up your new password or reset a forgotten password.
+Returning customers may need to use the reset password link on the login form and our system will then send you a time-sensitive email with a link where you can set up your new password or reset a forgotten password.
 The passwords are encrypted in our database and so we are unable to provide you with your password but we can reset it on our end if you need help with it.
 Please feel free to contact us if you need any assistance.
 Thank you again for your business and we apologize for any inconvenience.

 You are more than welcome to check out without setting up a customer account and password as always.
 Setting up an account with us will allow you to view current and previous orders and update your address or other contact information.
 Either way, please add “@almostedenplants.com” to your safe senders list or whitelist so that our emails do not end up in your SPAM folder.